tiffanyxiao/nonprofit-website-generator/README.md

 Some issues we will attempt to address in our next version include:
 * Addressing empty fields - currently the form does not have any "empty" fields since we utilize values/placeholders (the user would have to physically remove the placeholder).
 This causes a logical error, as fields would be missing but there may still be headers (i.e. a header called "Founder" but no description of the founder).
 * Optional fields - implement the functionality of allowing the user to skip certain fields on the form.

+Note: In the most recent version available on Github, these issues have been addressed.
+These errors will remain pointed out for the sake of the FP3 submission for the assignment.
+Progress has been made since the submission, in which these errors are addressed, for FP4.